chaostewart/summer_research_2017/Transferring databases to Westgrid.md

  + There is also a script /home/functor/fixdump.sh .
  + This makes a fixed dump file `dbdump_fix.sql` with the required "functor" prefix for schemas.

-5. Create database with "funcotr" prefix.
+5. Create database with "functor" prefix.

         functor@bugaboo:~> mysql
         Welcome to the MySQL monitor.
 Commands end with ; or \g.